Oonoonba

 PROFILE FAQ

-Oonoonba has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Oonoonba has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that could affect this region.
-Notable projects include the Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge upgrade in Idalia, Fairfield Business Precinct, and Weststate Private Hospital.
-The following list specifies those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects expected to influence the area: Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge upgrade in Idalia, Fairfield Business Precinct, and Weststate Private Hospital.

 Professional plan users can use the search below to filter and access additional projects.